Managing the Lifecycle of a Secure Container

 Ensure that the secure container component has been correctly installed and deployed.

 Prepare the container image.
-Assume that the container image is busybox.
-Run the following commands to download the container image using iSulad:
+If the container image is busybox, run the following commands to download the container image using the Docker engine or iSulad:

 isula pull busybox

 Start a secure container.
-Run the following commands to start a secure container using iSulad:
+Run the following commands to start a secure container using the Docker engine and iSulad:

-isula run -tid --runtime io.containerd.kata.v2 --net none busybox <command>
+isula run -tid --runtime kata-runtime --network none busybox <command>

 The secure container supports the CNI network only and does not support the CNM network.
 The -p and --expose options cannot be used to expose container ports.
 When using a secure container, you need to specify the --net=none option.